Clinton County Cental Dispatch dispatches all Police, Fire, and EMS in our County. We dispatch for 8 fire departments,

 Listen to a battery operated radio or television for the latest storm information

 Do not handle any electrical equipment or telephones because lightning could follow the wire.
-Television sets are particularly dangerous at this time.
+Television sets are

 Avoid bathtubs, water faucets, and sinks because metal pipes can transmit electricity